maxnet/pico-hello-reflashable/README.md

 ```

 (On most Linux distributions your user must be part of dialout group, to be able to write to ttyACM0)

+There is also a script provided called flash.sh that will send this command and will flash *.uf2 to the Pico.